AdaptiveMotorControlLab/CellSeg3D/docs/welcome.rst

 ________________________

 In order to reduce install size, we provide some functionalities as optional requirements.
-These are not installed by default and include :abbreviation:
+These are not installed by default and include:

 * Optional modules: